nanoix9/2019Papers/dw/ass2/projectReport.md

 and customer shopping behaviours can give NatureFresh in-depth insight of the market, so they can improve their selling strategies accordingly.

-The original available data are customer transactions and product information.
+The original available data are customer transactions and master data of product information.
-The transaction data contains records of customer buying, including who (customer) bought what (product), when (date), where(store) and how many was bought (quantity).
+The transaction data contains customer shopping records, including who (customer) bought what (product) at when (date), where(store) and how many was bought (quantity).
 The product data contains information for each product, including supplier and price.

-However, the format of original data doesn't fit into the requirement of OLAP, so first we need transform the data into other formats for better querying.
+However, the format of original data doesn't fit the requirement of OLAP, so first we need transform the data into other formats for better querying.

 The major content of this project contains:

-- Design and implement the star-schema for sales DW, i.e. fact & dimension tables
+- Design and implementation of the star-schema for sales DW, that is, fact and dimension tables.
-- Fill DW by ETL process.
+- Filling DW by ETL process.
 Specifically, do Index Nested Loop Join (INLJ) on transactions and master data, transform and load data into fact & dimension tables.
-- Execute queries on DW
+- Analysis on DW by SQL queries.

-All the operations above are implemented in SQL.
+All the operations above are implemented in SQL & PL/SQl.

 # Schema for DW

-According to the original data, the DW will consist of one fact table *Sales* and five dimension tables *Product*, *Supplier*, *Customer*, *Store*, and *Date*, as shown in \cref{fig:overall}.
+According to the fields in original data, the DW will consist of one fact table *Sales* and five dimension tables *Product*, *Supplier*, *Customer*, *Store*, and *Date*, as shown in \cref{fig:overall}.
 The SQL code to create all tables are in file *createDW.sql*.